 - RPM also creates an external configuration file for certain items called "config.xml".

-- RPM also creates an external CSV file with license information, such as serial number, etc. This should assist users who need to relicense but don't know what their old serial number was.
+- RPM also creates an external CSV file with license information, such as serial number, etc. This file will assist users who need to relicense but don't know what their old serial number was.

 - Let's say you import a configuration.
 What do you do with the queues if they already exist?
-RPM was making a new queue called "Copy of ...".
-Now we have 3 ways to handle this:
+RPM was making a new queue called "le wi;Copy of ...".
+Now we have three ways to handle this:

 - Overwrite, the existing queue is removed and the new one is put in its place